Supun-Dissanayaka/Smart-Surveillance-System/README.md

 ## Features

-- **Human Detection:** Utilizes a custom-trained YOLOv8 model for accurate human detection.
+- **Object Detection:** Utilizes a custom-trained YOLOv8 model for accurate Object detection.
 - **Object Tracking:** Employs advanced tracking algorithms such as Deep SORT, ByteTrack, and FairMOT to maintain continuous tracking of detected objects.
 - **Re-Identification:** Enhances tracking by re-identifying individuals across different camera views and time intervals.
 - **Region Object Counting:** Counts the number of objects in specified regions.